Kon Tum Province, Central Highlands

 Kontum is on Central Highlands.
 It shares the border with Laos, Cambodia on the west, Quang Nam Province on the north, Quang Ngai Province on the east and Gia Lai Province on the south.

 On the north, there is highest granite mountain region in Southern Vietnam with Ngok Linh 2,598m and Ngoc Phan 2,251m.
 It is the source of Tranh, Thu Bon, Tra Khuc, Ba rivers.

 Forest covers 50% total of Kontum area with valuable wood, rare birds.
 Basalt soil is suitable to plan rubber, coffee, tea, sugar cane.
 The province has 26,000ha grassland that gives good condition to raise cattle.

 Climate: Kontum has feature climate of Central Highlands.
 That is tropical monsoon one.
 There are two seasons.
 The rain season lasts from May to October.
 The dry season lasts from November to April next year.
 Annual average temperature is 23.4oC.
 Annual average rainfall is 1,884mm.

-Coming to Kontum, visitors enjoy mountainous landscapes like Ngok Linh Mountain, Chu Mon Ray Primitive Forest, Dak Tre Tourist Site, and Dak To Hot Spring.
-Tourists are interesting in historical relics such as Kontum Former Prison, Dak Glei Prison, Ho Chi Minh Trail, Dak To, Tan Canh Battle Field.
+Coming to Kontum, visitors enjoy mountainous landscapes like Ngoc Linh Mountain, Chu Mon Ray Primitive Forest, Dak Tre Tourist Site, and Dak To Hot Spring.
+Tourists are interested in historical relics such as Kontum Former Prison, Dak Glei Prison, Ho Chi Minh Trail, Dak To, Tan Canh Battle Field.

 Visitors would observe beautiful wooden stilt houses in Ba Na villages and Communal House (Nha Rong) that only be found in villages on the north of the Central Highlands.